Sea state : interpret wave patterns

 Les données affichées dans Weather4D sur le météogramme et par champs de couleurs (isoplages par pas de 0,50m).

-The data displayed in Weather4D on the meteogram and by color fields (isoplages in steps of 0.50m).
+Data displayed in Weather4D on the meteogram and by color fields (isolations in steps of 0.50m).

 Wave propagation medium

-We must first distinguish two wave propagation media : in deep water (dispersive environment) up to shallow water (non-dispersive environment).
-Only the deep sea environment will be discussed here, far from the coast and the rise of the seabed.
+We must first distinguish two wave propagation environments. : in deep water (dispersive environment) and shallow water (non-dispersive environment).
+Only the deep sea environment will be discussed here, far from the coasts and the rise of the seabed.

 We determine the notion of dispersive environment by a ratio between the wavelength of the waves (The) and the depth of the sea (P).
-Without going into mathematical details, we consider to simplify the propagation in deep water, that is, where the waves are not affected by the bottom, when P > L / 2 or L<2P, which amounts to the same.
+Without going into mathematical details, to simplify the propagation in deep water we consider, i.e. where the waves are not affected by the bottom, when P > L/2 or L<2P, which amounts to the same.
 For example, with a wavelength of 150m, the depth must be greater than 75m.
-With a sounding at 60m, the wavelength should not exceed 120m.
+With a sounding at 60m, the wavelength must not exceed 120m.

 Wave characteristics

 The Period (T) is the time interval between two crests, or two hollows, expressed in seconds.
-In deep water, the Wave length (The) expressed in meters is equal to 1,5T².
-Example : waves of 8 seconds of period will have a wavelength of 1.5×8² = 96m (≅ 100m).
-The Velocity, or speed of propagation, Equals 1,5T expressed in meters per second.
+In deep water, the Wavelength (The) expressed in meters is equal to 1,5T².
+Example : waves of 8 period seconds will have a wavelength of 1.5×8² = 96m (≅ 100m).
+The Velocity, or speed of propagation, is equal to 1,5T expressed in meters per second.
 In the example, 1,5×8 = 12 m/s (23 knots).
 The Height is the vertical distance from the crest to the hollow, expressed in meters.

-The values of this data are closely related to the force of the wind, to the extent over which the wind blows, called generating area, and the distance over which the wind is blowing without encountering an obstacle, called the fetch.
+The values of these data are closely related to the wind force, to the expanse over which the wind blows, called generating area, and the distance over which the wind is blowing without encountering an obstacle, called the fetch.

 La distance sans obstacle sur laquelle s'exerce le vent